 If there is just one place you can get to visit in the Philippines that takes you down memory lane, it’s the Nayong Pilipino.
 This theme park was built from scratch in 1969 and features scale replicas of a number of tourist destinations including Mayon Volcano, Chocolate Hills and the Banaue Rice Terraces.
 This attraction used to be located near the Ninoy Aquino International Airport but has been moved to Clark Field in Pampanga since 2007.

 Image credit: Nickrds09

-Also called the National Arts Centre, this structure was established by Imelda Marcos in 1976 to help young and aspiring Filipino artists.
+Also called the National Arts Centre, this structure was established in 1976 to help young and aspiring Filipino artists.
 It is composed of several buildings and facilities scattered across 13.5 hectares of land.
 Located in Mount Makiling in Los Baños, Laguna, it is also home to the Makiling Forest Reservation and the Philippine High School for the Arts.